acidb/mobiscroll-docs/docs/angular/eventcalendar/scheduler.md

 ### Event data order

-the sequence in which events are processed before being passed to the layout algorithm.
+The sequence in which events are processed before being passed to the layout algorithm.
 The default ordering rules are as follows:

  1. All-day events are placed at the top.
  2. Non-all-day events follow, sorted by their start times.